ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.javascript/README.md

 ## Changelog

+### 4.10.10 (2021-01-22)
+* (Apollon77) Do not try to set a state value if object creation was not successful (Sentry IOBROKER-JAVASCRIPT-5G)
+* (Apollon77) Make sure no incorrect states are trying to be set (Sentry IOBROKER-JAVASCRIPT-5F, IOBROKER-JAVASCRIPT-5A)

 ### 4.10.9 (2021-01-13)
 * (Apollon77) Make sure to end all Timeouts
 * (Apollon77) Prevent crash case (Sentry IOBROKER-JAVASCRIPT-51)